 - Brush with olive oil using a pastry brush.

-- Bake for 10 minutes and use tongs to transfer short ribs to a large platter.
+- Bake for 10 minutes and use tongs to transfer short ribs to a large plate.
 Cover lightly with aluminum foil and set aside until ready to add to Instant Pot.

 - Add a few tablespoons of hot water to the baking sheet and scrape with a spatula to deglaze.